sot/acis_thermal_check/doc/index.rst

 ::

-    py.test -s --generate_answers answer_dir
+    py.test -s --generate_answers=answer_dir

-where ``answer_dir`` is a directory to output the new answers.
+where ``answer_dir`` is a directory to output the new answers to.
 The new answers should be reviewed with the ACIS operations team before copying to the default location for the "gold standard" answers.